 - All computer and audiovisual equipment must be purchased through Information Technology Services (ITS).
 This equipment will be maintained and serviced by ITS.
 All purchases and requests for services must be directed to the ITS Help Center at 303.458.4050.

-- All copy and print equipment, including supplies (paper and toner) must be purchased through the Copy and Print Center of Finance and Budget.
+- All copy and print equipment, including supplies (paper and toner) must be purchased through the Copy and Print Center of Financial Affairs.
 Print/Copy equipment will be maintained and serviced by the Copy and Print Center.
 Copy and print equipment includes copiers, printers, scanners, and fax machines.
 The purchase of equipment and supplies and requests to service, relocate or modify printing or copying equipment, must be directed to the Copy and Print Center via requests to the ITS Help Center at 303.458.4050.

 - All furniture and appliance purchases must be selected through the approved vendors.
 Final purchase proposals must be presented to Physical Plant (Lowell Campus) and Auxiliary and Business Services (Extension Campuses) to ensure compliance with ADA and fire code regulations.
 Proposals to replace furniture must be sent to Auxiliary and Business Services for inventory control purposes and furniture repairs will be coordinated by Auxiliary and Business Services.